FC Meteor Tallinn

 Meteor Tallinn is a former football club from the Estonian capital Tallinn.

 History

-The club was founded in 1908 in the district Lasnamäe Tallinn, making it the oldest football club in Estonia.
-The jersey was blue and white, and trousers where white.
+The club was founded in 1908 in the Lasnamäe district of Tallinn, making it the oldest football club in Estonia.
+The jersey was blue and white, and trousers were white.
 A short time later was based in Tallinn, another football club, whose name was Merkuur.
 Meteor played against Merkuur on 6 June 1909 the first football game in Estonia and won 4–2.